-This matter, the participants and any information disclosed during this RFI process or (for the vendor selected) during the actual engagement is deemed confidential.
-In addition to the non-disclosure agreement submitted by you prior to responding to this RFI, you may be required to sign a confidentiality order imposed by the Court.
+This matter, the participants and any information disclosed during this RFI process or (for the vendor and any subcontractors selected) during the actual engagement is deemed confidential.
+In addition to the non-disclosure agreement submitted by you prior to responding to this RFI, you and any subcontractors may be required to sign a confidentiality order imposed by the Court.